fischertechnik/txt_demo_c_download/README.md

 Both the `FtTxtExamples` and `FtTxtWorkspace` maps will be available under "release" as separate zip files.
 So you can use them without knowledge of the GitHub (or Git) system.

+##  What to do in case of problem or questions?
+If you have any questions, please contact us: [fischertechnik-technik@fischer.de](mailto:fischertechnik-technik@fischer.de) .<br/>
+It is also possible to report a problem as `Issues` [go to `Issues`](https://github.com/fischertechnik/txt_demo_c_download/issues).<br/>
+In both cases:<br/>
+- Mention your name and e-mail address.
+  Mention the (pre-) release version (`Vx.y.z`).
+- Mention the project name and file name.
+- Give a detailed and to the point description of the problem.
+- If possible add trace info (see the previous chapter. )

 ## Documentation
 Overview <a id="overview"></a>